When investing your vacation dollars, we recommend travel insurance

 Be sensible.

 Hurricane season is technically June 1-November 30.
 The busiest part of hurricane season varies from region to region.
-In the Eastern Caribbean and along the U.S. East Coast, the season is usually busiest from mid-August to mid-September.
+In the Eastern Caribbean and along the U.S. East Coast, the season is usually busiest from June to November.
 In the Western Caribbean, hurricanes pick up from mid-September into early-November.

 Be reassured.